grafana/k6-operator/README.md

 #### k6 Cloud output

 k6 supports [output to its Cloud](https://k6.io/docs/results-visualization/cloud) with `k6 run --out cloud script.js` command.
+This feature is available in k6-operator as well for subscribed users.
+Note that it supports only `parallelism: 20` or less.

 To use this option in k6-operator, set the argument in yaml:

 ```yaml
 ...